Beijing promotes low-paid college grads to startup CEOs

 In addition to warm words, many are receiving training, subsidies, free office space and other support from district governments and universities.

-Optimists hope the next Jack Ma or Mark Zuckerberg will emerge from this pool, but sceptics say the policy is setting up inexperienced kids for failure.
+Optimists hope the next Jack Ma or Mark Zuckerberg will emerge from this pool, but skeptics say the policy is setting up inexperienced kids for failure.

 The aim is to help shift China's factory-based economy towards knowledge-driven services, and address unemployment among Chinese college students.
 Most private employers have little use for fresh graduates from crowded domestic universities, who consequently can earn less than skilled factory and construction workers.